Bicep Peak Exercises

 The Long Head and The Brachialis

-Therefore, in terms of developing a biceps peak, the long head, as well as the brachialis, are what you need to prioritize.
+Therefore, in terms of developing biceps, the long head, as well as the brachialis, are what you need to prioritize.

 But keep in mind that proper development of the long head is not only essential for that peak but also helps create fuller biceps that look more balanced and developed from all angles.

 And, as shown in several studies from the Orthopaedic Journal of Sports Medicine, the long head of the biceps also acts as a dynamic stabilizer of the glenohumeral joint.
-Meaning that neglecting its development may compromise shoulder stability and lead to problems in the long run for those who lift weights regularly.
+Meaning that neglecting its development may compromise shoulder stability and lead to problems for those who lift weights regularly.

 Thus, long head development is essential and in this video I’ll give you guys 4 tips to help you prioritize the long head and improve its development as well as the brachialis.

-As you may have seen in my bicep workout article, the long head of the biceps can be emphasized through proper exercise selection.
-Thus, the best “bicep peak exercises” are the ones that emphasize the long head over the short head.
+As you may have seen in my bicep workouts article, the long head of the biceps can be emphasized through proper exercise selection.
+Thus, the best “peak exercises” are the ones that emphasize the long head over the short head.